 I only recently discovered Kok Antiquariaat A but I could have spent hours in there looking not just at all the antique and second-hand books, but also at the really cool objects on display as well!
 They have a wide selection of books in both English and Dutch, from fiction to beautiful display books as well as prints and maps for sale.

 There are also quite a few vintage typewriters on display, along with rare old manuscripts and other items, like in the photo below right where there are letters used on a printing press along with an animal skull!
-Apparently, the shop has been open since 1946 and it’s also located right in the middle of the red light district, with sex shops and coffee shops surrounding it.
+Apparently, the shop has been open since 1946 and it’s also located right in the middle of the red light district, with sex shops and coffee shops surrounding it, which is quite unique.

 The Book Exchange